TomWright/dasel/README.md

 - `colours.[2]` == `blue`

 #### Next Available Index
-Next available index selector is used when adding to a list of items.
+The next available index selector is used when adding to a list of items.
 It allows you to append to a list.
 - `colours.[]`

 #### Dynamic
-Dynamic selectors are used with lists when you don't know the index of the item, but instead know the value of a property of an object within the list.
+Dynamic selectors are used with lists when you don't know the index of the item, but instead want to find the index based on some other criteria.

+Dasel currently supports `key/query=value` checks but I aim to support more check types in the future.

 Look ups are defined in brackets.
 You can use multiple dynamic selectors within the same part to perform multiple checks.
 ```bash